 Trace minerals are the ones that help our body perform its regulatory and structural functions like nerve transmission and hormone production.
 The amount needed by our body is less than 20 milligrams per day, but our body only has 5 grams or less of the mineral stored.
-It is therefore recommended and necessary to take vitamin supplements to augment the lack of trace mineral.
+It is therefore recommended and necessary to take supplements to augment the lack of trace mineral.

 Importance of Trace Minerals

 Why do we need minerals?
 Trace minerals, even though they only make up a small fraction of our total body weight, are crucial to the proper and normal body functions.
 Trace minerals work in many different functions like:

 - The regulation of the thyroid